Fiat Chrysler to pay more than $700 million over U.S. diesel emissions claims: sources

 WASHINGTON (Reuters) - Fiat Chrysler Automobiles NV (FCHA.MI) will pay more than $700 million to resolve lawsuits from the U.S. Justice Department and diesel owners over claims it used illegal software to allow 104,000 diesel vehicles to emit excess emissions, three people briefed on the matter said on Wednesday.

-Fiat Chrysler will pay $311 million in penalties to the Justice Department, at least $75 million to states investigating the excess emissions and additional funds to offset excess emissions.
+Fiat Chrysler will pay $311 million in civil penalties to U.S. and California regulators, about $75 million to states investigating the excess emissions and additional funds to offset excess emissions from the older cars.
 It will also pay $280 million to settle a lawsuit by owners, the sources said.

 Fiat Chrysler has denied any wrongdoing and previously said there was never an attempt to create software to cheat emissions rules.
 In October, the company set aside 713 million euros ($815 million) to cover potential costs related to the case.

-Separately, Robert Bosch GmbH [ROBG.UL], a German auto supplier that made some components for the Fiat Chrysler diesel engines, is expected to announce it will settle suits from U.S. owners for $30 million, one source said.
+Separately, Robert Bosch GmbH [ROBG.UL], a German auto supplier that made some components for the Fiat Chrysler diesel engines, is expected to announce it will settle suits from U.S. owners for $30 million, one person said.

 The settlements are set to be announced on Thursday at the Justice Department.
 Fiat Chrysler, Bosch and the Justice Department declined to comment.